 Personal, Social and Health Education (PSHE)

-Below are a list of links to a range of different learning opportunities to use during the school closures.
+Below are a list of links to a range of different learning opportunities.
 Explore and enjoy!

 https://www.bbc.co.uk/bitesize/subjects/z7f3cdm - Lots of short videos and talking points to discuss with your child/children around key PSHE subjects.